Justinc6237/Justinc6237.github.io/_posts/2018-09-21-title-of-my-post.md

 ---
 layout: post
-title: "Justin Cruz week 6"
+title: "Justin Cruz week 7"
-date: 2018-10-26
+date: 2018-11-02
 ---

-Today is the last day of the unit for me and my classmates.
-This month was alot of fun.
-We made flags and did alot of coding on pyret.
-We did alot of things that would connect to each other.
+This week we had to make alot of contracts.
+We used code.pyret to be able to make the contracts.
+This week really showed my my struggles.
+It showed me that i need alot of more help making contracts.
+It also made me realize the meaning of a contract.
+I always felt that contracts we pointles and they wasnt needed.
+But then i realized that the contract is meaningful because it makes us understand thye definition that we are producing.We worked on Function Practice to be able to figure out contracts.
+I barley got any done but that helps me with knowing that i need help with contracts.